-Here we specify the general setup for Fefferman-type constructions from Subsection \ref{setup} according to the description of oriented projective and conformal spin structures given in Subsection \ref{section-projective} and \ref{section-conformalspin}, respectively.
-Let $\rr^{n+1,n+1}$ be the real vector space $\rr^{2n+2}$ with an inner product, $h$, of split-signature.
+Here we specify the general setup for Fef\/ferman-type constructions from Section~\ref{setup} according to the description of oriented projective and conformal spin structures given in Sections~\ref{section-projective} and~\ref{section-conformalspin}, respectively.
+Let $\rr^{n+1,n+1}$ be the real vector space $\rr^{2n+2}$ with an inner product,~$h$, of split-signature.
 Let $\De_+^{n+1,n+1}$ and $\De_-^{n+1,n+1}$ be the irreducible spin representations of